StepanChuev/Calculator/README.md

 Constants -> pi = 3.1415...; e = 2.71828;

-You may write an expression using this operators, functions, brackets, spaces and unary minus.
+You may write an expression using this operators, functions, constants, brackets, spaces and unary minus.
 When you write an expression, you must observe following rules:
 1. Unary minus write with operand, for example -> "7 + -2"; "2 * -sin(0.3)"; "-(2 + 3)"
 2. Use only exist operators and functions
 3. Don't write more two minuses between operands, for example -> "2 - -2" - right; "2 - - -2" - wrong